 100/hit die of ship, times 10^Size category of the ship.

-For every week as a passenger, day as a crew-member, or watch you take as a Navigator (including being a secondary navigator learning a route) you have to roll a Will save vs. DC 10 or gain 1 level of Hyperspace Fatigue.
+For every week as a passenger, 8-hour watch as a crew-member, or navigation roll you make as a Navigator (including being a secondary navigator learning a route) you have to roll a Will save vs. DC 10 or gain 1 level of Hyperspace Fatigue.
+Navigators may apply their prescience die to the save.
 Hyperspace Fatigue has the following effects based on level, cumulative:

 - Time Ghosts.
 You see occasional visions of older and younger yous moving about the ship; they are unable to see or interact with you.